High Ercall Primary School

 • Children are offered visits, trips and visitors to complement and broaden the curriculum.
 These are purposeful and link with the knowledge being taught in class.
 There is also an extra-curricular ‘Science Club’ once a week after school open to all pupils in Key Stage 2 which focusses on broadening knowledge and carrying out a range of fun investigations.

 • Mind maps are used in all classes to determine prior knowledge at the start of a topic.
 A new map is then created and added to each week as the learning evolves.
 Children use this to recap what they have learnt so far and may take part in short quizzes at the start of a lesson to determine progress, understanding and raise any possible misconceptions.
 New vocabulary is revisited regularly and, in Key Stage 1, children use actions to help them to remember the meanings of new words.
+Vocabulary walls in classrooms display some of the key ‘new words’ that are relevant to each topic as it is covered.

 • Scientific enquiry posters are displayed in class and used to develop the pupils’ understanding, together with miniature versions that are glued in books alongside any investigations that take place.